elixir-lang/elixir/docs/3_modules.md

       end
     end

 In this case, we are importing only the function `values` (with arity 1) from `Orddict`.
-Although `only` is optional, its usage is recommended. `except` could also be given as an option.
+Although `only:` is optional, its usage is recommended. `except` could also be given as an option.

 This mechanism cannot be used to import macros.
 Only functions.